Murder of Jessica Lal: Arrests

 Soon after the shooting, contact could not be made with Sharma's family and the family was absconding.
 After eluding police for a few days Khanna and Gill were arrested on 4 May and Sharma on 6 May with the assistance of accomplices.
 The murder weapon was not recovered and was thought to have been passed on to a friend who had been visiting from the US and who may subsequently have returned there.

 The case by now involved several prominent people.
-Manu Sharma himself was the son of Venod Sharma, an Indian National Congress member, who subsequently resigned from INC. Yadav was the son of state politician, D. P. Yadav.
+Manu Sharma himself was the son of Venod Sharma, an Indian National Congress member, who subsequently resigned from I.N.C.
+Yadav was the son of state politician, D. P. Yadav.
 Bina Ramani was a socialite and fashion designer who had redeveloped the premises of the shooting.
 Her daughter Malini Ramani knew Lal as a fellow-model.
 Singh managed the distribution of Maaza in Chandigarh.

 Amit Jhigan, an accomplice of Sharma, was arrested on 8 May and charged with conspiring to destroy evidence, as it was believed that he had retrieved the pistol from its original hiding place near the bar.
 While he was remanded in custody, Yadav was still at large and it had also proved impossible to locate his father, who had promised to deliver his son to the police.

 Ramani, her husband, and her daughter Malini were arrested on the same day as Jhigan.
 They were charged with operating an illegal bar and, although released on bail, had to surrender their passports.
 There were several lines of inquiry regarding the family, including whether or not Ramani — a UK national — had the necessary permits to operate a business in India.
 Another concern was to establish whether or not she had concealed evidence by ordering the cleaning up of blood at the premises, although by 19 May it had been announced that charges relating to this alleged destruction of evidence could not be brought.

-Yadav was able to obtain Anticipatory bail and presented himself to Delhi police on 19 May without arrest.
+Yadav was able to obtain anticipatory bail and presented himself to Delhi police on 19 May without arrest.
 He claimed to have been in Mumbai and elsewhere during the previous few weeks, and refused to comment regarding whether he had been in contact with his father.
 He admitted that Sharma had stayed with him on the night of the murder but denied being present himself at the Tamarind Club or having any knowledge of the events that had occurred there until the next day, when he told Sharma to surrender to the police.

 Subsequently, he had short spells in custody and longer periods when he was freed on bail, with decisions and overturnings of them being made in various court hearings.